oresat/oresat-firmware/README.md

 export ZEPHYR_SDK_INSTALL_DIR=$HOME/zephyr-sdk-0.17.2
 export ZEPHYR_TOOLCHAIN_VARIANT=zephyr
 ```
 Obviously use the SDK version number actually installed.
+It could be `0.17.2` for Zephyr 4.2.0, or `1.0.1` for Zephyr 4.4.1.

 #### Add udev rule: